Skip to main content

 Ancourage Academy · Secondary · Sec 4

-Sec 4 Elective History tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers small-group classes of 3-6 students, following Singapore's MOE syllabus.
+Secondary 4 (Sec 4) Elective History (Elect Hist) tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers small-group classes of 3-6 students, following Singapore's MOE syllabus.
+As the elective component of Combined Humanities, Elect Hist is paired with Social Studies for the O-Level examination.
 Weekly 2-hour lessons use our ESB methodology to build source-based analysis, essay writing, and critical historical inquiry for O-Level success.
-"Historical understanding develops when students see past events not as isolated facts but as interconnected causes and consequences," shares our curriculum director.
+"The past illuminates the present; skilled historians see connections others miss," observes our academic specialists.
 Our structured approach helps students write evaluative essays under exam conditions.

 What Makes Us Different